 again think about fashion, although the devestation of

-the industrial economies of much of Europe signifiantlty reduced the onsumer's disposable income, except in the
+the industrial economies of much of Europe signifiantlty reduced the onsumer's disposable income, except in the United States.

 Major trends occured in boys wear during the 1940s.
 World War II of course had a najor impact on these changes.
 Fashions of all kinds were impaired by the World War which broke oit in Europe in September 1939 after Hitler ordered the invasion of Poland and Britain and France followed with a declaration of war.
 The War soon led to clothes rationing througout Europe.
 America was not forced into the War until the Japnese attack on Pearl Harbor in December 1941.
 Fashion developmens during the early 1940s were most pronounced in America which was least affect among the major combantant nations.
 The most obvious trend during the 1940s was the rapid disappearance of knickers.
 American boys in the 1930s till widely wore knickers.
 They were still quite common in 1940, but by 1945 had become a much less impoprtant style.
 They were still seen in the late 1940s, but had vecome a fashion of minor importance.
 Knickers persisted somewhat longer in Europe, but the trend was the same.
 Other important developments in the 1940s was the expanding popularity of jeans and "T"-shirts, two garments heavily influenced by the War.

 The War required such a gargantian national effort on the part of the principal combatents that it was necessary that everybody did what was in their power to support the war effort.
 The most prominent way most countries accomplished this was by rationing.
 Rationing was a method used by the government to ensure that everybody was able to receive equal amounts of raw materials.
 This way, enough material was used for the war effort, but the public could still have access to these items.
 To circumvent rationing and price controls, World War II black marketeers traded in clothing and liquor in Britain and meat, sugar, and gasoline in the United States.